Glassy Signatures in Water's Second Liquid

 The simulated relaxation times at 5000~bar follow experimental results for a 14.8~mol\% LiCl solution.
-Fitting these data to the VFT form yields a glass-transition temperature of 138.5~K, remarkably close to the experimental value of 136~K for concentrated aqueous solutions \cite{lunkenheimer2025exploring}.
+Fitting these data to the VFT form yields a glass-transition temperature of 138.5~K, remarkably close to the experimental value of 136~K for concentrated aqueous solutions \cite{lunkenheimer2025exploring}, showing that these solutions are a faithful analogue, both structurally\cite{leberman1995effect} and dynamically, for water under pressure.

 By contrast, relaxation at 1~bar slows down far more steeply upon cooling and closely tracks the experimental data for nanoconfined water.
-The corresponding VFT fit yields $T_g = 196.5$~K for DNN@SCAN, placing vitrification near the temperature range where the putative liquid–liquid fluctuations are seen in Figure~\ref{fig:MSD}.
+The corresponding VFT fit yields $T_g = 196.5$~K for DNN@SCAN, placing vitrification near the temperature range where the putative liquid–liquid fluctuations are seen in Figure~\ref{fig:1}.
+This directly rationalizes the nearly flat dipole moment observed in the low-density regime in Figure~\ref{fig:1}, which arises from the orders-of-magnitude separation between the microsecond timescales accessible to the simulations and the equilibrium dynamics extrapolated to this temperature via the VFT fit.
 In the VFT description, relaxation times formally diverge at $T_0$, a temperature often associated with the Kauzmann temperature $T_K$ \cite{angell1997entropy}, where the extrapolated entropy of the liquid would fall below that of the crystal \cite{kauzmann1948nature}.
 For water, experimental estimates place $T_K$ between 180 and 190~K \cite{speedy1976isothermal}.
 From our fit we obtain $T_0 = 184.5$~K, in excellent agreement with these values.
-Similar analysis of trajectories from DNN@MB-pol yields a nearly identical $T_g = 194.5$~K, while the TIP4P/2005 water model has a lower glass transition temperature of $181$~K, in accordance with the lower temperature (177~K) of the two-phase fluctuations in Figure~\ref{fig:MSD}.
+Similar analysis of trajectories from DNN@MB-pol yield a nearly identical $T_g = 194.5$~K and $T_0 = 183.2$~K, the latter in excellent agreement with the temperature where the excess entropy of this model vanishes \cite{szukalo2026energy} at similar density, see Fig.~\ref{fig:kauz} for details.
+The TIP4P/2005 water model has a lower glass transition temperature of $181$~K, in accordance with the lower temperature (177~K) of the two-phase fluctuations \cite{debenedetti2020second}.
 Taking the average of the two limiting $T_g$ values, we arrive at a combined estimate of $189\pm8$~K.